Free tools that will make your life as a digital PR a hell of a lot easier

 Trello – A really simple and easy-to-use planner for your projects and tasks that lets you work them through a system.
 Some of us use different boards for different clients and work tasks through a system like a ‘work in progress’.
 You can also share your boards with others, which is particularly useful when keeping team members in the loop.

 Google Calendar – A vital resource for any PR.
 We use different colour-coded calendars to filter important dates, events, or forward features that are relevant to our clients and their industries.
 Incredibly useful when planning content and preparing for reactive PR around events, such as political announcements and data releases.
-For a great starting point, take a look at our Branded3 PR calendar.

 Data can be used to inform, create, or simply add context to a campaign.
 But this doesn’t mean investing thousands of pounds into surveys or market research.
 There’s a wealth of knowledge and data available absolutely free.